We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 Faster Payments

 Faster Payments allow transfers of up to £100,000.
-The Faster Payments scheme aims to make same day payment where the instruction is received before 8pm.
-Payments must be made to a UK bank or building society account in your own name and they must be a member of the Faster Payment scheme.
+The scheme aims to make same day payment, as long as you send the instruction before 8pm.
+Payments must be made to a UK bank or building society account in your own name.
+The account must also be a member of the Faster Payments scheme.
+To find out more, visit our Faster Payments page.

 CHAPS payments

-CHAPS (Clearing House Automated Payment System) is a Telegraphic Transfer system which allows you to make same working day withdrawals and deposits for your investment accounts.
-Same working day payment is guaranteed if the instruction is received before 3:30pm.
-To find out more, visit our CHAPS Payments page.
+CHAPS (Clearing House Automated Payment System) is a Telegraphic Transfer system.
+It allows you to make same business day withdrawals and deposits for your investment accounts.
+If the instruction is received by 3.30pm, same business day payment is guaranteed.
+To find out more, visit our CHAPS payments page.

-If you’re unable to get into branch yourself, you can authorise a third party representative to make a withdrawal on your behalf, subject to your account terms and conditions.
-You'll need to complete the Third Party Withdrawal Form.
+If you’re unable to get into branch yourself, you can authorise a third-party representative to make a withdrawal on your behalf.
+This is subject to your account terms and conditions.
+You'll need to complete the Third-Party Withdrawal Form.

-Once you’ve completed the form, ask the third party to bring it into a branch, at which point we’ll call you to confirm you’re happy to go ahead with the transaction.
+Once you’ve completed the form, ask the third party to bring it into a branch.
+When they do, we’ll call you to confirm you’re happy to go ahead with the transaction.
 Use our branch finder to find your nearest branch.

 Third Party Withdrawal Form [PDF]

-• For security reasons, you cannot withdraw from an online account within 14 days of us receiving your first payment into the account.
+• For security reasons, you can’t withdraw from an online account within 14 days of us receiving your first payment into the account.

-• Online requests received before the payment cut-off time of 8pm on a working day will arrive in your nominated account no later than midnight of the next working day.
+• Online requests received before the payment cut-off time of 8pm on a business day will arrive in your nominated account no later than midnight of the next business day.

-• Any requests received after 8pm or on a non-working day are processed on the next working day.
+• Any requests received after 8pm, or on a non-business day, will be processed on the next business day.

-• If total payments from your online accounts exceed £50,000 on any day you will be asked to get in touch with us by phone to proceed with your withdrawal.
-Your request will not be processed until you have completed this step.
+• If total payments from your online accounts exceed £30,000 on any day, you’ll be asked to get in touch with us by phone.
+We won’t process your request until you have completed this step.

-• Payments over £100,000 made online will automatically be processed using CHAPS.
+• Payments over £100,000 made online are automatically processed using CHAPS.
 If you want to guarantee same day payment, you must request this before 3:30pm.
-Please note we can't send payments to third party accounts and the account you're sending funds to must be a UK bank or building society account held in your own name.
+Please note we can't send payments to third party accounts.
+The account you're sending funds to must be a UK bank or building society account held in your own name.

 You can only withdraw through Skipton Online or the Skipton Mobile app and you must have registered your extra layer of security.